 where $\alpha$ and $\beta$ are the balancing parameters.

 The core challenge in CL is the stability-plasticity dilemma.
 For the $t$-th task, $\mathcal{L}_{cls}^t$ focuses on the plasticity by finetuning the model on the new dataset $\mathcal{D}_t$; and the other losses focus on the stability by memorizing the experiences of the old model.
 Specifically, $\mathcal{L}_{cls}^m$ and $\mathcal{L}_{bc}^m$ preserve past experiences on the memory buffer $\mathcal{M}$. $\mathcal{L}_{fc}^t$ retains the future experiences on the current training data $\mathcal{D}_t$.
-Compared to the classical ER method, SER incorporates two consistency losses used in SER effectively improve the stability of the model, and they prevent model changes in prediction spaces.
-Thus SER is expected to further reduce forgetting by seeking consistent predictions between the new model and the old one.
+Therefore, compared to the classical ER method, the two consistency losses used in SER effectively improve the stability of the model, and they prevent model changes in prediction spaces and further reduce forgetting.

 {\bf Simple Implementation.} The proposed SER algorithm is described in \alg~\ref{alg}, where ``aug'' denotes the data augmentation.
-During model training, we randomly sample two batches from the buffer, where one batch is used for classification and the other is used for backward consistency.
+During model training, we randomly sample one batch of samples from the memory buffer and the augmented data is used for classification and backward consistency.
 After each training batch, a reservoir sampling method is employed to update the memory buffer.
 To reduce the computational cost, we store the original training data with its output logits in the memory buffer.
 It can be seen that SER does not need any complex computation, which makes it easy to implement.
 Besides, notice that we do not use the consistency losses for the first task, as there is no previous knowledge to be preserved.